josdem/hugo/content/techtalk/android/retrofit.md

 git checkout feature/get
 ```

-Now, we are going to see what we need to do in order to send a Json post message, first you need to create a POJO.
+Now, we are going to see what we need to do in order to send a JSON post message, first you need to create a POJO.

 ```java
 package com.jos.dem.retrofit.model;